Extracting Photon-Number Information from Superconducting Nanowire Single-Photon Detectors Traces via Mean-Derivative Projection: Discussion

 The mean derivative projection method introduced to obtain optimum photon-number resolution can be implemented in an FPGA.
+This can be performed by using a device similar to the digitizer used in this work.
+Our digitizer (Teledyne ADQ7), is capable of $300\times10^6$ pulse samples per second using pulse detection firmware.
+Using custom-made peak analysis, our device could be setup to perform our analysis to obtain the photon number\cite{teledyneFWPD, teledyneArtOfPeak}.
+Previous work on computationally similar calculations show that even for relatively low speed FPGAs the latency can be on the order of \qty{10}{\micro\second}~\cite{Pang2013}.
 The first step of our original technique corrects for the digitizer-induced jitter by using a curve-fitting algorithm to find the trace-specific jitter, and corrects for this by Fourier shifting the trace.
 Although effective, this step is computationally expensive.
 We introduce an alternative method to correct for the digitizer-induced jitter and compute the projected time $\Delta t$ in a way that requires minimal computations (Details of this method are given in Appendix~\ref{sec:app:optimized_projection_method}).
 This technique paves the way for real-time photon-number classification when implemented in an FPGA and enables feedforward in quantum devices as a function of photon number~\cite{mario2017, Lopes2010, Mittal2020}.